sonjaheikkinen/mapGenerator/documentation/weeklyReports/week1.md

 # Week 1

 Time spent on the project: 15 hours.
-Only two of those went for the actual project, rest were background research and testing different thing.
+Only two of those went for the actual project, rest were used on background research and testing.

 ## Week 1 progress